dafny-lang/dafny/docs/DafnyRef/Expressions.md

 * set or multiset subtraction for sets and multisets
 * domain subtraction for maps.

-Addition is associative.
-Arithmetic addtion and union are commutative.
-Subtraction is neither: it groups to the left as expected:
+All addition operations are associative.
+Arithmetic addition and union are commutative.
+Subtraction is neither; it groups to the left as expected:
 `x - y -z` is `(x - y) -z`.

 ## 9.8.
 Factors ([grammar](#g-factor)) {#sec-multiplication-expression}